What Makes a Brand Recognisable? (Research-Backed Insights)

 Final Thoughts

-Back to our question: What makes a brand recognisable?
-The most important thing is repetition.
-You need a set of brand assets that are used consistently across all touchpoints.
-Whether it’s the logo, the colour palette or brand font—the more often people come into contact with these elements, the better they will remember them.
+You need a clear set of brand assets used consistently across all touchpoints.
+Whether it’s your logo, brand colour palette, or brand fonts—the more often people encounter these elements, the more likely they are to remember them and associate them with your brand.

 Title image cottonbro studio